 Oklahoma Estate Planning Myths

-My goal in this series of post is to challenge some of the myths about Oklahoma Estate Planning.
+My goal in this series of posts is to challenge and hopefully dispel some of the myths about Oklahoma Estate Planning.
 Hopefully, these posts give you some ideas on things you need to do or be thinking about.

 Oklahoma Estate Planning Myths: A will covers disposition of all your assets